-Alex is a 19-year-old serial inventor, artist, and public speaker.
-He was awarded as the Queen’s Young Leader by Her Majesty Queen Elizabeth II at Buckingham Palace in June 2017.
+Alex Deans is a 19 year-old serial inventor, artist, and public speaker, recently appointed as the Queen’s Young Leader by Her Majesty Queen Elizabeth II.
 At age 12, his chance encounter with a visually impaired woman inspired him to develop the iAid, a novel navigation device for the blind.
-His work on the iAid has taken him from visually impaired communities to winning second place at the Intel International Science and Engineering Fair as a member of Team Canada.
-The Organization of American States named the iAid one of the "Top 50 Ideas Worldwide for Technology in Health, Energy, and Medicine".
-A minor planet was named after Alex by MIT's Lincoln Laboratory, with iAid exhibiting at Canada's national science museum.
-Alex met with Sir John Major KG, CH, PC and Prince Harry at 10 Downing Street around incubating leadership in July 2017.
+His work on the iAid has taken him from visually impaired communities to winning second place at the Intel International Science and Engineering Fair.

 Alex is a highly sought-after speaker and media presence, recognized as one of “Canada’s Future Leaders under 25” by Maclean’s magazine.
 He toured nationally with WE Day, speaking alongside Demi Lovato and Justin Trudeau to over 160,000 youth about the importance of creativity.
 Recently, he teamed up with McCann Erickson and GM/Chevrolet to create a new technology to stop teens from texting and driving, which debuted at the Cannes Lions International Festival of Creativity.